dtomschitz/ngx-drawing-grid/README.md

 * `getPixel()` - Returns the pixel at the given x and y coordinates
 * `getPixelById()`- Returns the pixel which is associated with the given id

-# Events
-* `mouseDown` - Gets emitted when the mouse has been pressed
-* `mouseMove` - Gets emitted when the mouse has been pressed and is moving
-* `mouseUp` - Gets emitted when the mouse has been released
-* `contextMenu` - Gets emitted when the right mouse button has been pressed

-Each output event from the `Drawing Grid Component` will return the current Pixel where the mouse is located on